 Business class included eight seats, and we had a dedicated flight attendant for our section of the cabin.
 While all of the other passengers settled into their seats, she came by to take our dinner orders and made small talk by asking about the final destination for our travel.
 She was genuinely friendly, but not trying too hard.
 I went with the beef short rib, and Taryn picked the pasta.

 A storm was brewing that evening, and we sat on the tarmac for about 10 minutes before the pilot said we might be delayed to wait out the impending rain.
 We only had an hour connection in Miami, so I started to get a little nervous.
 But the travel gods went to bat for us, and two minutes later the pilot said we had moved up the priority list for departure and were ready for takeoff.
 Big sigh of relief.

 After escaping the storm and starting to cruise above the clouds, the flight attendant took our drink orders and gave a small tray of nuts.
-I went with red wine while Taryn ordered a gin and tonic.
+I went with red wine.

 After handing our drinks, our flight attendant started preparing the meals.
 There’s no meal cart in business class, so she took out each tray individually from the galley and delivered the meal to each seat.